tj/axon/Readme.md

 ## Protocol

   The wire protocol is simple and very much zeromq-like, where `<length>` is a 24 bit unsigned integer representing a maximum length of roughly ~16mb.
+The `<meta>` data byte is currently only used to store the codec, for example "json" is simply `1`, in turn JSON messages received on the client end will then be automatically decoded for you by selecting this same codec.

 ```
  octet:     0      1      2      3      <length>